 Go to your local running store—they can tell you what features you'll need for the trails in your area and, just as with running shoes, it's crucial to try on multiple brands to find a fit that's comfortable for your feet, adds Dauwalter.
-Plus, they can point you toward great, local trails (or use an app like AllTrails, RootsRates, or Salomon CityTrail to discover routes near you).
+Plus, they can point you toward great, local trails (or use a website or app to find running trails near you—more on that, next).

 Some trail runners also like poles for the uphills—research says they don't actually save you much energy but they do significantly lower the rate of perceived exertion (that's how hard moving feels).
 Then, as your runs get longer, a hydration running vest can be nice to hold water, food, and layers for all types of weather, says Dauwalter.

 The Best Trail Running Websites for Finding a Route

 Want to try trail running, but don't know where to (literally) start?
 Even if you know of all the trails in your area, maybe you want to scout trails to visit elsewhere.
 Here are a few of the best resources for finding a running trail online.

 - Trail Run Project: Runners have contributed 227,500+ miles of trails to Trail Run Project.
 Click on the state you're interested in on the site's directory or discover hidden gems in your area using a map view.